 If you find that you have bought a house next to the neighbour from hell – drastically reducing its value – your future financial situation could be affected.
-Whether you can live with the anti-social behaviour or not, circumstances beyond your control might reduce the possible final sale price of your property considerably.
+Whether you can live with anti-social behaviour or not, circumstances beyond your control might reduce the possible final sale price of your property considerably.

-Researching locally sold prices could pay dividends
+Researching locally sold prices could pay dividends.

 Nuisance neighbours – what to do?

-The best thing to do is to try and engage with your nuisance neighbours to resolve any issues or disputes, not to let things escalate or you’ll need to involve the Council (Environmental Health) and possibly the Police.
+The best thing to do is to try and engage with your nuisance neighbours to resolve any issues or disputes, not to let things escalate, or you’ll need to involve the Council (Environmental Health) and possibly the Police.